The risks and considerations of Eating Expired Tortillas

 If the tortillas feel excessively dry, brittle, or have an off-putting taste, it's best to err on the side of caution and avoid consuming them.

-Safety Tips for Handling Tortillas
+Practical Tips for Storing Tortillas

 To ensure food safety and prevent the consumption of expired tortillas, follow these practical tips: